Kenneth5259/CSC834/README.md

 It will be updated as the course progresses even after the week that introduces the used topic has concluded.

 # Team Project
-For the team project, I am partnered with one other master student.
-I will provide credit to each of their contributions, and will provide their name/social media with their consent.
+For the team project, I am partnered with three other master students.
+I will provide their information and note each of their contributions with their permissions